 Method 3: Custom Integration Solutions

-- Go to https://console.cloud.google.com and sign in using your Google App for the Work admin account.
+- Go to https://console.cloud.google.com and sign in using your Google App for Work admin account.

 - Click Create Project, enter the project name and location, and click Create.